citrix/citrix-hypervisor-ddk/docs/testing-and-certification.md

-are approved, the device is listed on the HCL within a small number of working days, along with a link to the supplemental pack that contains any necessary driver, if this has not yet been incorporated into the XenServer product.
+are approved, the device is listed on the HCL within a small number of working days, along with a link to the supplemental pack that contains any necessary driver, if this has not yet been incorporated into the Citrix Hypervisor product.
 In general, such supplemental packs will be hosted on partner web sites, though Citrix may additionally opt to link to (or host) the pack on its own Knowledge Base site.